-This insurance policy does not cover any losses resulting from the compromise of your individual Coinbase account.
+Our policy does not cover any losses resulting from unauthorized access to your personal Coinbase or Coinbase Pro account(s).
 It is your responsibility to use a strong password and maintain control of all login credentials you use to access Coinbase and Coinbase Pro.
 Digital currency is not legal tender and is not backed by the government.
 Digital currency, such as Bitcoin, Litecoin, and Ethereum, is not subject to Federal Deposit Insurance Corporation (“FDIC”) or Securities Investor Protection Corporation protections.